DataDog/documentation/content/en/real_user_monitoring/session_replay/mobile/setup_and_configuration.md

 1. Make sure you've [setup and initialized the Datadog Kotlin Multiplatform RUM SDK][2] with views instrumentation enabled.

-2. Add `DatadogSessionReplay` iOS library as a link-only dependency, check the [guide][3] to see how to do it.
+2. Add the `DatadogSessionReplay` iOS library as a link-only dependency.
+For instructions, see the [guide][3].

-2. Declare the Datadog Session Replay as a dependency:
+2. Declare Datadog Session Replay as a dependency:
   {{< code-block lang="kotlin" filename="build.gradle.kts" disable_copy="false" collapsible="true" >}}
     kotlin {
       sourceSets {